Eugen Vaida

 The Netherlands

 Michiel Purmer defended his PhD thesis at the Vrije Universiteit Amsterdam in 2018.
-The thesis, entitled Het landschap bewaard (The landscape preserved), studied Natuurmonumenten as an heritage organization, with focus on historical cultural landscapes in historical perspective.
+The thesis, entitled Het landschap bewaard (The landscape preserved), studied Natuurmonumenten as a heritage organisation, with a focus on historical cultural landscapes from a historical perspective.

 Michiel Purmer guest lectures at universities and previously held a position at Groningen University.
 He regularly publishes on heritage and landscape, but also on other fields of interest like numismatic and clay pipes.